Shreyas-SAS/Bird-Hunter/README.md

 python3 shooting game made using the pygame Library.

-In this game the basic aim is to get as many tiles as you can which do not have a mine on it.
+shoot as many birds as you can while bieng safe.

 ---